The Stranger Things Lesson DMOs Should Steal

 That only works if you build “on-ramps” and “recaps” like they’re part of the product, not an afterthought.

-Here’s the simplest way to think about it (a diagram you can steal)
+Here’s the simplest way to think about your “Start Here” page

 If you build nothing else, build the Story Hub.
 That’s the page you send newcomers to forever.
 That’s the page that makes longform scalable.